Emerald33/Dcentralab_Assignment/README.md

   ```bash
   make all
   ```
-  If the virtual environment doesn't activate after `make all`, try running `poetry env activate` on the terminal this would provide the activation script.
+  If the virtual environment doesn't activate after `make all`, try running `poetry env activate` on the terminal.
+  This would provide the activation script.
 Use that script to activate the virtual environment.

 3. **Create a `.env` file**:
    - Use the `.env_example` file as a reference.